EPR: What the FNC is DRS?

 DRS – Deposit Return Scheme

-Applicable to certain drinks containers, the UK’s first DRS is scheduled to begin in July 2022 in Scotland before the rest of the UK in 2023/2024.
+Applicable to certain drinks containers, the UK’s DRS is scheduled to begin in October 2025.
 Packaging that falls into the scope of the DRS will be excluded from the Packaging Waste Regulations and the reformed system to incorporate EPR.
 Therefore, when we talk about EPR costs it is worth noting that DRS material is excluded.

 POM – Placed On the Market

 This refers to the tonnage a business is placing on the market.
-POM could be used with reference any of the above e.g. DRS POM, C&I POM or EPR POM.
-Remember that they are net of one another, so a EPR POM will exclude anything classified as DRS or C&I. The POM cost will vary depending which system it falls under e.g DRS, EPR, C&I.
+POM could be used with reference to any of the above e.g. DRS POM, C&I POM, or EPR POM.
+Remember that they are net of one another, so an EPR POM will exclude anything classified as DRS or C&I. The POM cost will vary depending on which system it falls under e.g. DRS, EPR, C&I.

 This refers to the flow of packaging material onto the UK market and into the UK waste stream.
 Valpak Consulting has conducted a number of research projects assessing the UK packaging system including Packflow 2025 and Packflow Covid-19.

 Modulated fees are a key part of the EPR system which will require producers to pay higher a higher cost per tonne for placing packaging onto the market not deemed widely recycled.
-The scope of and scale of modulated fees is still to be determined.
+The scope and scale of modulated fees are still to be determined.

 This refers to the process of the UK Government consulting with stakeholders before introducing new regulations.
-It is important that industry engage in this process.
-Valpak respond to government consultations and include the feedback we receive from our members.
+It is important that industry engages in this process.
+Valpak responds to government consultations and includes the feedback we receive from our members.
 We also encourage businesses and stakeholders to respond directly if they wish.
 See a summary of the first round of government consultations relating to Packaging Reform here.